mute-key/editoroverlay/README.md

 ### Git Overlay

 Here is the sameple screenshot of the part of the overlay where it starting with git icon.
+These svg icons can change colors in configuration `editoroverlay.scmText.differentialIconColor`

 When checked-out branch has 2 changes and active editor is on git indexed path